apache/pulsar/pip/TEMPLATE.md

 <!--
 This is the section where you dive into the details.
 It can be:
 * Concrete class names and their roles and responsibility, including methods.
-* Code snippets of existing code
+* Code snippets of existing code.
 * interface names and its methods,
 * ...
 -->